su1s/nhs-covid/README.md

 ## Running

-To run in standard mode which will continuously loop and scrap appointments:
+To run in standard mode which will continuously loop and scrape appointments:

     python nhs.py